bolek42/bolek42.github.io/ctf/2018-AsisCTF/myblog/README.md

 1. call show owner
 2. write 7 bytes of shellcode
 3. return to menu handler
-4. exit, jmp to rwx section
+4. exit, jump to the rwx section